Operazione Locusta: Description

 The RF-104Gs returned to Italy on March 11, 1991.

 The Tornado fighter jets returned to the Gioia del Colle air base on March 15, 1991, two weeks after the end of the military operations.
-The return of Italian fighter planes to the homeland was welcomed by a ceremony attended by the Minister of Defence Virginio Rognoni, the Chief of the Defense, General Domenico Nardini, and the Chief of Staff of Italian Air Force, General Stelio Nardini.
+The return of Italian fighter planes to the homeland was welcomed by a ceremony attended by the Minister of Defence Virginio Rognoni, the Chief of Defense, General Domenico Nardini, and the Chief of Staff of the Italian Air Force, General Stelio Nardini.

 Operational history

 Through the duration of the war, Italian aircrews conducted 226 sorties totaling 589 flight hours.
 General Mario Arpino was head of the Air Coordination Unit during the war operations in Saudi Arabia from October 1990 to March 1991.

 During the conflict, the Italian Air Force recorded the loss of a single aircraft.

 On the night between 17 and 18 January 1991, the first package of Italian aircraft took off.

-Major Gianmarco Bellini (pilot) and captain Maurizio Cocciolone (navigator) took off on board their fighter-bomber along with the other seven Italian aircraft and a formation of allied aircraft for the first mission that saw them employed in the airspace controlled by Iraqi forces.
+Major Gianmarco Bellini (pilot) and Captain Maurizio Cocciolone (navigator) took off on board their fighter-bomber along with the other seven Italian aircraft and a formation of allied aircraft for the first mission that saw them employed in the airspace controlled by Iraqi forces.

-The squadron's mission was an areal depot (provisioning, ammunition and means) in southern Iraq, northwest of Kuwait City, defended by radar-controlled anti-aircraft artillery.
-Bellini and Cocciolone, like many others from the base of the Emirate, were the only ones capable of completing refueling in flight; all other aircraft, including 7 Italian Tornados and about 30 other aircraft from other countries, hindered by weather conditions, failed to approach the aircrew and had to return to base.
+The squadron's mission was to strike an arms depot (provisions, ammunition, and equipment) in southern Iraq, northwest of Kuwait City, defended by radar-controlled anti-aircraft artillery.
+Bellini and Cocciolone were the only ones capable of completing refueling in flight; all other aircraft, including 7 Italian Tornados and about 30 other aircraft from other countries, hindered by weather conditions, failed to approach the aircrew and had to return to base.

 Bellini, as head crew, decided that their aircraft would have to go on alone, despite the risk posed by the enemy's defensive deployment.
-After receiving the OK by the air tactical command, the aircraft leveled at about 250 feet of altitude, activated the automatic control TF and unhooked the war load (5 Mk 83 bombs) on the target around at 4.30 in the morning.
+After receiving the OK by the air tactical command, the aircraft leveled off at an altitude of about 250 feet, activated the automatic terrain-following (TF) radar, and released their payload (5 Mk 83 bombs) on the target at around 4:30 in the morning.

 After about 40 seconds their plane was hit by Iraqi anti-aircraft artillery, trained to defend against low-altitude attacks, and the two Italian airmen had to eject.
 The bomber hit the ground about 20 km northwest of the Kuwaiti capital, a few hundred meters from an Iraqi Republican Guard barracks.

-The two airmen were immediately captured by Iraqi troops, separated, confiscated everything they had with them (including clothing and boots) and forced to wear a yellow suit, which qualified them as prisoners of war.
+The two airmen were immediately captured by Iraqi troops, separated, stripped of everything they had with them (including clothing and boots), and forced to wear a yellow suit, which qualified them as prisoners of war.

-Major pilot Gianmarco Bellini and Captain Navigator Maurizio Cocciolone were released at the end of the conflict, along with the other prisoners of war captured by the Iraqi forces.
+Major pilot Gianmarco Bellini and Captain navigator Maurizio Cocciolone were released at the end of the conflict, along with the other prisoners of war captured by the Iraqi forces.